Victoria Fire Department

 Volunteer with Emergency Management Victoria

 When you volunteer with Emergency Management Victoria, you join dedicated individuals who want to help their community in an emergency response.
 Well-trained, skilled volunteers play a vital role on the ground during and after a crisis.
-Learn more about our four volunteer teams and how you can help your community in an emergency.
+Learn more about our volunteer teams and how you can help your community in an emergency.

 Fire Safety and Prevention